Knowledge Retention: How to Capture and Preserve Knowledge at Work

 Knowledge retention refers to the process of absorbing and retaining information.
 For an individual, this typically involves taking in information and transferring it from short-term to long-term memory.
 For example, do you remember the state capitals you learned in elementary school?
 That’s individual knowledge retention.

 However, the concept appears different when applied to organizations.
 Knowledge retention refers to the systematic process of capturing, storing, and managing information within a company.
-This includes processes, best practices, product details, and other relevant data or information, ensuring it remains accessible and usable over time.
+This includes processes, best practices, product details, and other relevant data or information, ensuring they remain accessible and usable over time.

 Discover the Power of Knowledge Management